 Benjamin Schoenkin is a content producer for the 10/11 NOW news team.

-Prior to beginning his role as content producer/video journalist, Benjamin Schoenkin interned at 10/11 in the spring of 2016.
+Prior to beginning his role as a producer, Benjamin interned at 10/11 in the spring of 2016.

 At the Midwest Journalism Conference in 2016, Benjamin received the prestigious Midwest Broadcast Journalists Association Jack Shelley Scholarship, as well as an Eric Sevareid Award of Merit in the radio hard feature category for a story on a bill in the Nebraska Legislature.

 Ben is very interested in politics and enjoys covering political news.
 He can often be found researching the next potential legislation at the state legislature.

 In his free time, Benjamin enjoys watching his favorite NFL team, the Green Bay Packers.
 He grew up on the Upper East Side of New York City and has lived in Evanston, Illinois.
 Benjamin enjoys visiting the local communities around Nebraska and learning more about the state.